simple-apps-suite/simple-collab/docs/API.md

 Status | Error Code           | Description
 -------|----------------------|--------------------------
 400    | malformed_request    | Request body is not valid JSON.
-400    | timestamp_missing    | Timestamp field missing.
-400    | identity_missing     | Identity field missing.
-400    | document_missing     | Document hash field missing.
-400    | expiration_missing   | Expiration field missing.
-400    | signature_missing    | Signature field missing.
+400    | missing_field        | Required field missing.
-400    | timestamp_invalid    | Timestamp is not a valid UNIX timestamp.
+400    | timestamp_invalid    | Timestamp is too far from current time.
 400    | identity_invalid     | Identity is not valid.
 400    | document_invalid     | Document hash is not valid.
 400    | expiration_invalid   | Expiration is not a valid UNIX timestamp.